skaae/skaae.github.com/_posts/2014-06-26-Restricted-Boltzmann-Machines.md

     h1 = rbmup(rbm,vk,@sigm);
     markovchains = v1;

-the state of the markov chains are stored in the ´markovchains´ variable.
-Before training we initialize the markov chains to some random datapoints.
+the state of the Markov chains are stored in the ´markovchains´ variable.
+Before training we initialize the markov chains to some random data points.

 ## Training RBM's with CD and PCD

+To reproduce figure 4 a RBM was trained on the MNISt dataset.
+The RBM has  784 visible units and 500 hidden units are trained first with CD and then with PCD.
+We then draw samples from the RBM.
+The following function was used to draw samples from the RBM:

+    function [vis_sampled] = rbmsample(rbm,n,k)
+    %RBMSAMPLE generate n samples from RBM using gibbs sampling with k steps
+    %   INPUTS:
+    %       rbm               : a rbm struct
+    %       n                 : number of samples
+    %       k                 : number of gibbs steps
+    %   OUTPUTS
+    %       vis_samples       : samples as a samples-by-n matrix

+    % create n random binary starting vectors based on bias bx = repmat(rbm.b',n,1);
+    vis_sampled = double(bx > rand(size(bx)));

+    for i = 1:k
+        hid_sampled = rbmup(rbm,vis_sampled,@sigmrnd);
+        vis_sampled = rbmdown(rbm,hid_sampled,@sigmrnd);

+    end
+        hid_sampled = rbmup(rbm,vis_sampled,@sigmrnd);
+        vis_sampled = rbmdown(rbm,hid_sampled,@sigm);
+    end

+Note that we start at a random vector sampled from the probabilities given by the bias to the visible vectors.
+Initializing the visible vectors at random will not produce any digits.

+The videos below show how the RBM's converge.
+I did 1000 Gibbs steps and recorded the reconstruction for every 10th gibbs step.

-Samples drawn from RBM trained with contrastive divergence
+Samples drawn from RBM trained with CD

 <iframe src="//www.youtube.com/embed/tD3kQmqNHw0" width="500" height="500" ></iframe>

-## Persistent Contrastive Divergence

 Samples drawn from RBM trained with persistent contrastive divergence

 <iframe src="//www.youtube.com/embed/c0xdBV70fgE" width="500" height="500" ></iframe>

 # hinton DBN
 The network was trained in two stages – pretraining and fine-tuning.
 The layer-by-